zaclimon/ShopifyChallenges/ARCHITECTURE.md

 ## Project Structure

-Due to the open structure of Go, there aren't many guidelines on how to set the structure for one.
+Due to the open structure of Go, there aren't many guidelines on how to set the directories for a project.
 As such, the project is based on this [template](https://github.com/vsouza/go-gin-boilerplate).
 Here is the base structure for Utsuru Concept:

 ```
 UtsuruConcept/